Simply Natural Nessa

 bug bite balm recipe

-Bug bites are an inevitable part of summer, and despite using bug-repelling sprays, citronella candles, and swatting away pesky mosquitoes, I still seem to get bitten!
-This 100 percent natural bug bite balm, made with a few simple ingredients, provides soothing relief for the redness and swelling that comes along with insect bites.
+Despite using bug-repelling sprays, citronella candles, and swatting away pesky mosquitoes, the bug bites are inevitable part of summer when enjoying the great outdoors.
+This natural bug bite relief balm, made with a few simple ingredients, provides soothing relief for the redness and swelling that comes along with insect bites.

-With the wonderful rain we’ve been having this summer, our local ecosystem has been alive with life (a lot of that life being bugs).
-I love gardening and hiking, but with these comes a lot of insects.
+With the wonderful rain we’ve been having this summer, our local ecosystem has been alive with life.
+I love gardening and hiking, but these activities come with a lot of insects.

 This balm helps to soothe itchy, red bites, taking the sting out and calming inflammation.